iamschulz/ssstyles/page/pages/index.md

     ]
 ---

-*[classless]: That means it works on bare html tags

 Ssstyles is a very simple CSS style system.
 It consists of a classless stylesheet as a base layer and some small, optional components on top.

 It's supposed to be: